cliffcolvin/combat-utility-belt/README.md

 # Thanks/Attribution

 ## Original Work
 This module is a fork of the original Combat Utility Belt created by Evan Clarke (errational) and the DEATH SAVE DEVELOPMENT team.
-This fork exists to provide Foundry VTT v13 compatibility updates.
+This fork exists to provide Foundry VTT v13 compatibility updates and will be a part of my Free Forever tier of modules where I hope to keep this one alive for the community.

 **Original Repository:** https://github.com/death-save/combat-utility-belt